Dr. Adrianne Fletcher and Dave Bender.

 You might be too.
 You have never heard this stuff before.

-As you hear the teaching at the seminar, an interesting thing might happen: you will probably know way down deep that you’re hearing the truth about yourself.
+As you hear the teaching at the seminar, an interesting thing might happen: you will probably know down deep that you’re hearing the truth about yourself…maybe for the first time.

 You too, will likely be surprised at how relevant such an ancient book can be.